TechLabs-Berlin/trm/README.md

 ### Requirements

+Must-Have:

 - Docker (Desktop) – [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) / [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)

+May-Have:

 - [NodeJS](https://nodejs.org/en/) v13.9.0 or higher
 - [Yarn](https://yarnpkg.com/) v1.22.4 or higher
 - [NPM](https://npmjs.com/) v6.13.7 or higher

+_Local NodeJS, Yarn and NPM installations are required in case you want to develop on your local machine instead of in a container._

 ### Setup